estevaopbs/Neural/README.md

 - Layer: A set of neurons;
 - Network: A set of neurons' layers.

 We create a neural network by providing its layers of neurons.
 Each Neuron has a number of weights correspondent to the number of bondings it has with the previous layer.
 So, as an example, let's imagine a neural network with three layers, the first one, with four neurons, the second with five, the third with two.

 The first layer, also known as input layer, doesn't has any neuron before it because it is, as the name suggests, the layer that receive the inputs, what means that we have only four inputs in this hypotetical situation.
 So in this layer, each neuron has only one weight value which will be applied to the correspondent input.
 The input will be multiplied by weight of the correspondent neuron, then if the neuron has a bias it will be added, the result will be evaluated by the neuron's function, after this, if the neuron has a second step function the result will be evaluated by it, if not so it doesn't, and the result will be passed to the next layer.

 Now, let's take a look to a neuron located in the second layer.
 The first layer has four neurons, so this neuron will receive four values to evaluate.
 Each one of the received values will be multiplied by the neuron's correspondent bonding weight.
 It means this neuron has one weight which connect him with one neuron of the previous layer.
 In this context, these weights are analogous to the axons.
 Then the results will be summed, in sequence if the neuron in question has a bias it will be added and the result will be evaluated by the function, after this, if the neuron has a second step function the result will be evaluated by it, if not so it doesn't, and the result will be passed to the next layer.

-Finnaly in the last layer.
+Lastly, look into the last layer.
 Here everything will happen the same way it happened in the previous layer, the only difference is that is our last neurons' layer, it can also be named as output layer, consequently the results obtained here will not be passed to other neurons, the two results obained here from the last two neurons will be the final result of the network's evaluation.

 ## How to use this thing?
 To build a neural network we need to give it layers of neurons, and a name that will be the tag by which it  will be identified.
 So we can create a Network object this way:
 ```py
 neural_network = Neural.Network(layers, name)
 ```
 **layers**: Iiterable of Layers (list, tuple, set, array, ...).

 **name**: If name receives 'True', the neural network will be identified by a random human name, if it receives 'False' or none it will be identified by its \_\_hash\_\_ number and if it receives a string it will be identified by the string itself.

 To get the layers we will use
 ```py